.charAt()

 index

-is a required parameter representing the index of the character you want to return.
+is a required parameter representing the index of the character to be returned.

 Examples